 Application Rules and Instructions

-The National Museum of Mathematics (MoMath) is pleased to announce that the application period for the 2014 Rosenthal Prize for Innovation in Math Teaching is now open.
-MoMath is looking for an exceptional math activity to share with math teachers around the country.
+The National Museum of Mathematics (MoMath) is pleased to announce that the application period for the 2016 Rosenthal Prize for Innovation in Math Teaching is now open.
+MoMath is looking for an exceptional math activity to share with math teachers across the country.
 The winning activity will be innovative, engaging, hands-on, original, replicable, and designed for students in grades four through eight.
-The teacher authoring that activity will be awarded a cash prize of $25,000.
+The Rosenthal Prize carries a cash award of $25,000 for the single best activity, plus up to five additional monetary awards for other innovative activities.

 Applicants must be full-time* classroom teachers in the United States of America.
 Fourth through twelfth grade math teachers are invited to apply, but the winning activity must be designed for grades four through eight.
 Each applicant may submit only one lesson for consideration.
 MoMath staff members and their immediate families are not eligible for the Rosenthal Prize.

-Preliminary applications are due May 9, 2014.
+Preliminary applications are due no later than Tuesday, May 31, 2016.
 Based on preliminary applications, selected finalists will be notified in July and invited to complete the final application.
 Please click here to download the rubric by which preliminary applications will be evaluated.

-The final application will ask for more detailed information about the activity described in the preliminary application, including a complete lesson plan that describes the activity you explored in the preliminary application, a video no longer than 45 minutes that shows you teaching the activity in question, and supporting documentation, including student work samples, that may help MoMath judges better understand the activity.
+Should you be invited to the final round, the final round application will ask for more detailed information about the activity described in the preliminary application, including a complete lesson plan that describes the activity you explored in the preliminary application, a video no longer than 45 minutes that shows you teaching the activity in question, and supporting documentation, including student work samples, that may help MoMath judges better understand the activity.
 You will also be asked to provide three professional recommendations from a variety of sources and a personal statement.

-To apply for the Rosenthal Prize for Innovation in Math Teaching, please create an account.
+To apply for the Rosenthal Prize for Innovation in Math Teaching, please create an account or log in.

 For technical concerns and questions about the Rosenthal Prize, contact email@example.com.